Summary

 Evaluate

-On the Party Playlists handout, there is a simple rubric than be used to evaluate this project.
+On the Party Playlists handout, there is a simple rubric that be used to evaluate this project.
 Consider also using slide 17 as a reminder for students.
 The slide informs students that their final project will include the 1) completed handout with analysis question, 2) an accessible playlist printed or shared from Blendspace, and 3) the rubric.

 Resources